scollins83/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
+* test directory: Includes testing configuration, testing examples and other testing artifacts.
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * local_configuration.json for providing hyperparameters, file paths for input and output, and other configurable settings for training the model.
 * model.hdf5 containing a trained convolution neural network
-* test_model.py for unit tests for the model.py file
+* test_model.py for unit tests for the model.py file.
+NOTE: This file is incomplete for this particular project, but as I've learned more and practiced with TDD a bit more, subsequent projects may have more comprehensive testing.
 * writeup.md summarizing the results

 #### 2. Submission includes functional code